webida/webida-server/doc/prerequsites.md

 ## Install Ubuntu packages

     $ sudo apt-get install -y make gcc g++ libattr1-dev lxc openjdk-7-jre

-## Install latest linux kernel (at least 3.14)
-Default kernel for Ubuntu 13.10 does not have User namespace activated.
-It's recommended to install latest (at least 3.14) linux kernel.
-Refer the this article.

 ## Install Node.js (tested on version 0.10.26)